-The large scale travel agency having an inbound tour division.
+The large-scale travel agency has an inbound tour division.
 Inbound tour department handling inbound tourists.
 Inbound tourists coming from overseas.
 This division provides various services for inbound tourists right from their arrival to departure such as - at the time of arrival Air transfer, accommodation, local sight by car/coach, entertainment, guide, escort and another ground service.

 The Inbound tour division gets their business directly from the individual or through the foreign tour operators.
-Inbound tour division help in boosting of travel agency company through huge & valuable commission in term of foreign currency earning.
+The inbound tour division helps boost travel agency companies through huge & valuable commissions in terms of foreign currency earnings.